hharithaki/Knowledge-Acquisition/README.md

 ├── utils.py                    # Utility file for comprehensive knowledge agent.
 └── utils_partial.py            # Utility file for incomplete comprehensive knowledge agent.
 ```
+## Installation

+Follow the instructions from [VirtualHome](http://virtual-home.org) to download and install VirtualHome.

+Replace the corresponding files in the installed directory with those from the virtualhome/simulation/unity_simulator folder.

+Use the main.py file to run the code for proposed architecture.